 Students who attended HCCC in the past and attained very poor academic records, and who wish to resume their studies at the College without being penalized for those records, may request a Fresh Start.
 Academic Fresh Start allows students to restore their academic standing at the College by eliminating previous academic credit from the current GPA.

-To request Academic Fresh Start, students must apply at the Registrar's Office.
-The following guidelines apply:
+To be qualified for Fresh Start, students must meet the following criteria: